 Southern Italy is not only a vast region containing the provinces of Abruzzo, Apulia, Basilicata, Campania, Cambria, Molise and Sicily.
 It is also home to ancient ruins, healthy and flavorful cuisine, stunning landscapes and warm sunshine.
 Many people equate Southern Italy with a way of life.
 Lunches last longer, the rhythm of everyday is slower, and life is appreciated in a way that is quite unique to most western cultures.

 There are so many places to visit in southern Italy that you could spend the rest of your life exploring.
-So in this article, you’ll read about touring the Amalfi Coast and Sicily, two important regions you really should visit, and that can be traveled to and throughout by rail.
+So in this article, you’ll read about touring the Amalfi Coast and Sicily, two important regions you really should visit, and that can be traveled to and throughout by rail and by car (by doing an epic Italian road trip!).
 You’ll also read about the things you absolutely can’t miss during your dream trip to southern Italy.

 The Amalfi coast is one of the top tourist destinations in all of Italy, and for good reason.
 It stretches between Naples and Salerno, and is home to charming towns nestled within the mountains, beautiful beaches and breathtaking scenery.

 It’s also quite easy to travel around the Amalfi coast, as there are regular train and bus services that will take you wherever you want to go.
 In fact, it is quite easy to set up rail holidays to Italy for your dream vacation to southern Italy, and trains are certainly the best way to watch the countryside go by.

 What’s more, if you are looking for a luxury stay, you’ll have your pick of high-scale hotels and some of the world’s best restaurants.
 Have a look at just some of the things you could do during your visit to the Amalfi coast.